Release Notes#

 All of the methods above take the optional keyword-argument

-which determines whether or not the 2-body matrices are computed based on the constructed 1-body matrices.
-By default, this is set toTrue
+include_rdm2which determines whether or not the 2-body matrices are computed based on the constructed 1-body matrices.
+By default, this is set toTrue.

 Added the